mayankshouche/DSLabFinalProject/index.md

 ## Dataset for 2020 Tweets from Congressional Entities
 We relied on Twitter feed archives for committees, caucuses, parties, and members of Congress to form our 2020 political tweets dataset.
 We then were able to add a party label to the each of the tweets based on the political leaning of the respective committee, caucus, party, or member.
 This allowed us to find a labeled dataset of political Tweets from the year of 2020 of size 500,000, which allowed us to try more complex models to solve party classification from tweets.

 We got the archives of all political tweets from this link https://github.com/alexlitel/congresstweets/tree/master/data., which has all tweets by date in JSON format.
 We got the twitter information and party leaning of each of the political members from this link, https://alexlitel.github.io/congresstweets/, in JSON format.
 We then combined the two to create a dataset that has tweet labled by party.
+Our final combined dataset looked like this:
+![]

 ## Random Sampling of Political Tweets from Users across the United States

-Our first step was to get social feeds of Tweets from political entities of congress from,

 ## Topic Modeling of Election Tweets